oneapi-src/level-zero-spec/include/tools/PROG.md

 as if that thread had read or written the memory.
 Global memory may also be accessed in the context of the special ::ZET_DEBUG_THREAD_NONE thread.

-To read and write uncompressed memory, call the ::zetDebugReadMemory and
+To read and write memory, call the ::zetDebugReadMemory and
 ::zetDebugWriteMemory function, respectively.
 The functions take a
 ::zet_debug_session_handle_t, a thread handle, the virtual address of the memory to access, the size of the access, and an input or output buffer.

-To read and write compressed memory, call the
-::zetDebugReadCompressedMemory and ::zetDebugWriteCompressedMemory
-function, respectively.
-In addition to the above arguments, those functions take the virtual address of the compression descriptor as additional argument.

 The following example copies 16 bytes of memory from one location in the context of one thread to another location in global memory.